Seasons Change: Autumn Lesson Plan

 3) Create Playlist 2, a 10-minute playlist in Legends of Learning with 5 assessment questions from the Eclipses and Seasons learning objective

-Deliver Five Minute Discussion on Earth’s Tilt and Seasons
+Deliver A five-minute discussion on Earth’s Tilt and Seasons

-Deliver short lecture on Earth’s tilt.
+Deliver a short lecture on Earth’s tilt.
 Take any questions before playing the games.

 Launch Playlist